jyi/ITSP/README.md

 The folllowing is the description of the resulting files.

-   * result-base.tex: Table 2 of [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
+   * result-base.tex: Table 2 of the [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
-   * compare-pos-neg.pdf: Figure 1 of [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
+   * compare-pos-neg.pdf: Figure 1 of the [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
-   * result-main.tex: Table 3 of [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
+   * result-main.tex: Table 3 of the [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
-   * compare-complete-partial.pdf: Figure 2 of [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)
+   * compare-complete-partial.pdf: Figure 2 of the [ESEC/FSE-17 paper](http://jooyongyi.com/papers/Yi-ESEC-FSE17.pdf)

 ***